 The Delete button removes any request that has been checked.
 This button does not delete the items on the list.
 It simply deletes the request for the item.
-So, if the item was requested on a Sales Order Product Manager, the requested box will be unchecked.
+So, if a user requested the item on a Sales Order Product Manager, the requested box will be unchecked.
 However, the part stays on the sales order for requesting at a later date.

 This button updates the information on the PRM list of items.
-There are a number of places in the software where the product can be requested, added to purchase orders, and so on.
-A programming script updates the PRM list with changes made in other modules.
+There are several places in the software where the product can be requested, added to purchase orders, etc. A programming script updates the PRM list with changes made in other modules.
 However, some changes can take place in the minutes between the update script firing.
-If you believe that the numbers displayed on the PRM are inaccurate, click this button to force the script to run now, instead of waiting for the coded time.
+If you believe that the numbers displayed on the PRM are inaccurate, click this button to force the script to run now instead of waiting for the coded time.

 - On the Purchase Request Manager, select the Options button

 - Choose any of the Summarize By items that have the / Line option.
 The line option is where you can allocate specific items

 - Now, click on the quantity requested on the individual part line item.
 In our example, you would click on the 1 in the Required column next to the “1 Button Dimmer Light” listed under the “Beckinsale, Kate” project.
 Note: You won’t be able to click on the quantity required in the tan Item header.